Connects: Anchorage to Fairbanks, AK

 Mat-Su Valley Vicinity

-The George Parks Highway—more commonly referred to as the Parks Highway—links Anchorage and Fairbanks and provides the most direct highway access to Denali National Park and Preserve from either city.
-Denali (formerly Mount McKinley) (elev.
-20,310 feet) is visible from the highway, weather permitting.
+The Parks Highway—formally the George Parks Highway—links Anchorage and Fairbanks and provides the most direct highway access to Denali National Park and Preserve from either city.
+Denali, formerly Mount McKinley, at elev.
+20,310 feet, is visible from the highway (weather permitting).
 The entrance to Denali National Park is located at Milepost A 237.4 on the Parks Highway, 125 miles south of Fairbanks.

 The Parks Highway shares a common alignment with the Glenn Highway (Alaska Route 1) between Anchorage and Wasilla, where it continues north as Alaska Route 3 to Fairbanks.
 The Parks Highway junctions with the Denali Highway (Alaska Route 8) at Cantwell, Milepost A 210.